lisaannbyrne1/MilestoneProject1/README.md

 All external links have been tested to ensure they open to the correct destination and all links will open in a new tab using 'target="_blank"'.

+The site has been tested across multiple various internet browsers including Firefox, Microsoft Edge, Chrome, Silk and Safari.
+It has also been testing for compatibility and responsiveness on mobile devices.
+During testing I found that the css property background-blend-mode: darken is not currently supported by Microsoft Edge.
+I decided not to change the current code as it did not effect the overall look of my website.
+I also found during testing that some of the background images I am using displayed blurry on IOS.
+On research I found that Safari/IOS have limitationa displaying larger PGN and GIF images.

 ## Deployment
+This site is hosted on GitHub pages and was deployed directly from the master branch and the live site updates automatically when new changes are pushed to the repository.

 ## Credits